AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 **Log in to your Brand Portal tenant**:

-After activation of your Brand Portal tenant in Cloud Manager, you can login to Brand Portal from Admin Console or by directly using the tenant URL.
+After activation of your Brand Portal tenant in Cloud Manager, you can log in to Brand Portal from Admin Console or by directly using the tenant URL.

 The default URL of your Brand Portal tenant is: `https://<tenant-id>.brand-portal.adobe.com/`.